 There is currently a waitlist to apply for the CreditStacks Mastercard, which you’ll need to sign up for.
 But according to customer service the wait is usually not very long, usually a matter of days.
 This delay comes from a manual review stage in their approval process, although they’re planning to fully automate the system so applications can be processed in seconds.

-When you apply, you’ll authorize CreditStacks to check your credit reports if necessary.
-However, CreditStacks also states that they do not conduct a hard inquiry on your credit when you apply.
-So perhaps they will do a soft inquiry.
+When you apply, you’ll authorize CreditStacks to check your credit reports if necessary, so you may see a hard inquiry.

 Qualifications and Requirements